-13. The institution offers one or more collegiate-level education programs, consistent with its mission, that lead to a degree in a recognized field of study and require at least one year to complete;
+- ✓ State the institutional mission and indicate where the mission statement is published in the institution's catalog and website (specific page number and URL). - ✓ Indicate when the mission was adopted and by what body. - 2. offers one or more collegiate-level education programs, consistent with its mission, that leads to degrees in recognized fields of study and that require at least one year to complete;

 Commentary: The Commission deals only with degree-granting institutions.
-Institutions offering only short courses are excluded from its scope.
-(The Commission does, however, regard as appropriate the offering of short courses in a context established by the presence of degree programs.)
+Institutions offering only short courses or certificates are excluded from its scope.
+(The Commission does, however, regard as appropriate the offering of short courses or certificates in a context established by the presence of degree programs.)
 The institution's mission gives general direction to its academic programs; programs should be consistent with the mission.

-- ✓ Summarize the programmatic offerings of the institution, including their relationship to the mission, and the anticipated time to complete each degree. - ✓ Indicate where detailed information about the institution's academic programs can be found in the institution's catalog and website. - 14.
-Awards the bachelor's, master's or doctor's degree or, if it grants only the associate's degree, includes programs leading to degrees in liberal arts or general studies or another area of study widely available at the baccalaureate level of regionally accredited colleges and universities;;
+- ✓ Summarize the programmatic offerings of the institution, including their relationship to the mission, and the anticipated time to complete each degree. - ✓ Indicate where detailed information about the institution's academic programs can be found in the institution's catalog and website (specific page number and URL). - 3. awards the bachelor's, master's, or doctor's degree or, if it grants only the associate's degree, includes programs leading to degrees in liberal arts or general studies or another area of study widely available at the baccalaureate level of regionally accredited colleges and universities;